 The Longest Running Arizona Theater Show!

 National recipients for Excellence in Magic, house entertainers at the world's finest resorts, & featured performers at the Magic Castle.
 Tucson magicians Roland Sarlot and Susan Eyed create a magical show where international music carries the mood, magical effects interlace with stories from worldly adventures, and the audience is a passenger on this interactive travelogue of wonder.
 It's part vaudeville-roadshow and part old-world magic all bound together in a passport filled with FUN... and with YOU!
-Get your tickets now!
+Check ticket availability for the "BEST TUCSON MAGICIANS!

 Want to know more?

 Carnival of Illusion, with their special art of magic and illusion, can be seen regularly at the historical Tucson landmark, the Tucson Scottish Rite building which was officially opened in 1916.
-The building, which is on the National Register of Historic Places is a great setting for this night of magic, mystery and oooh la la.
+The building, which is on the National Register of Historic Places is a great setting for this night of "Magic, Mystery and Oooh La La".
 It is sure to please whether you are on a date-night out or are bringing the whole family for a special occasion.
 This travel-themed illusion show has plenty of magic and surprise, catering to small audiences and an intimate experience.
 The personal touches like the opportunity to shake hands with the performers after the show, as well as souvenir tickets stamped in silver ink and your keepsake playbill will help to make the show truly memorable.
-And to top off the evening in Tucson is a great special dinner offer at a downtown favorite, Cafe A La C'Art.
 Any questions?
 Helpful employees are just a phone call away and they are more than happy to help.

 A Little History